 Directed by Edward Dein

 The Leech Woman is a case unto itself.
 Author Tom Weaver identifies it as the last (and a lesser) entry in the third wave of Universal studio horror films, a budget-challenged, no-frills rejuvenation fantasy pre-planned as a disposable second feature.
-He asserts that’s it’s mostly a waste of time — except for the pleasure of admiring Coleen Gray’s performance.
-I second that nomination for Ms. Gray, as an actress who carries the full weight of a dubious show and makes everyone look good.
+He asserts that it’s mostly a waste of time — except for the pleasure of admiring Coleen Gray’s performance.
+I second the nomination for Ms. Gray, as an actress who carries the full weight of a dubious show and makes everyone look good.
 I must like the movie quite a bit — I’ve seen it several times, when once was enough for Curse of the Undead and The Thing that Couldn’t Die.

 I think that film critic Raymond Durgnat would have liked Leech Woman.
 In his essay Paradox Cut Paradox, Durgnat discusses the narrative ironies that make fables like Samson and Delilah so compelling.
 Malla and June see men as the enemy.
 Yet June’s entire existence begins and ends with attracting men.
 She wants to be worshipped by lovers, and also to dominate them.
 Dumbbell scientist-husband Paul doesn’t mind losing June, should Malla’s crazy potion kill her instead of making her younger.
 But he doesn’t realize that the tribe is a magic matriarchy — the men obey Malla, and sacrifice each other to rejuvenate her.
-I’m sure that an observant feminist would note that the ritual ring ‘corrects nature’s sex-role imbalance,’ with a reversal of the sex act.
+An observant feminist would note that the ritual ring corrects nature’s sex-role imbalance, with a reversal of the sex act.
 The woman penetrates the man, stealing both his life-force and his life.
 [To me this theory is valid — it makes as much sense as the cinema-psychology that equates knife-stabs with sex penetration.]

 Are predatory women a false stereotype?
 Writers have certainly relied on the materialistic opportunist that moves from man to man, marriage to marriage, trying to remain desirable while seeking out the rich guy who’ll provide ultimate security.
 Social and cultural insecurity has always been exploited by products that claims to prolong or recover youth.
 June wants to turn Malla’s sacred ritual into a swingin’ lifestyle.